TudorDan/TechInterviewWorkbook/README.md

 #### What is Basic Authentication?

 - Basic authentication is a simple authentication scheme built into the HTTP protocol.
-The client sends HTTP requests with the Authorization header that contains the word Basic word followed by a space and a base64-encoded string username:password.
+The client sends HTTP requests with the Authorization header that contains the word Basic followed by a space and a base64-encoded string username:password.
 For example, to authorize as demo / p@55w0rd the client would send:
   ```
   Authorization: Basic ZGVtbzpwQDU1dzByZA==
   ```